 Inflation and changing prices have not had a material impact on the Company's net revenues, results of operations, and cash flows as inflation has generally been limited.
-However, the Company has been able to modify its prices and cost structure to respond to inflation and changing prices as needed and expects to be able to do so in future periods.
+However, we are subject to current inflation pressures which may increase the cost of labor, subcontractors and other direct costs.
+The Company has been able to modify its prices and cost structure to respond to inflation and changing prices as needed and expects to be able to do so in future periods.